 In a way the Hub can be viewed as a pre-Sandbox environment for distributed ledgers.
 (Further the Hub will be used for events, demonstrations to HKMA of ‘regtech’ solutions it may want to adopt.)

 The second initiative is the HK Sandbox.
 This is a facility to permit HKMA’s regulated institutions to experiment with fintech with relaxed supervisory requirements.
 In a similar vein to the FCA sandbox, the Sandbox will be a live environment but will have boundaries and there will be customer protection measures.
 The main difference between the FCA and HKMA Sandbox is that the HKMA is ostensibly focused on existing regulated institutions.

-In all, this is a bold move forwards for HK and it makes particular sense to offer a physical facility for testing ideas before entering the Sandbox.
-In view of this vertical integration from blockchain concept to deployment, HK could become an ideal environment for blockchain consortiums.
+In all, this is a bold move forwards for Hong Kong and it makes particular sense to offer a physical facility for testing ideas before entering the Sandbox.
+In view of this vertical integration from blockchain concept to deployment, Hong Kong could become an ideal environment for blockchain consortiums.